RoRoche/AndroidStarter/architecture.md

 * define a method to be notified of a `EventQueryBDidFinish` publication ;
 * and, the most interesting for me, define a method to be notified of a `AbstractEventQueryDidFinish` publication.

-Actually, it can be pretty useful to have a global interceptor that is notified when a query finished, with no matters of its strong type.
+Actually, it can be pretty useful to have a global interceptor that is notified when a query finished, with no matter how strong its type is.

 For example, if you maintain a list of pending queries in an object (a synchronization engine for example), you can register this one to be notified of every `AbstractEventQueryDidFinish`.
 So it becomes possible to refresh your pending queries list every time a request ends, and optionally store its result (failure or success).